Nanoparticle Zinc Sunscreens.. BEST!

 Basic things to know about sun creams:

 *Sunscreen and sunblock works differently.
 Sunscreen contains chemicals which absorb UV.
 Some people may have an allergic reaction to these chemical absorbers.
 Sunblock is a physical sun barrier which deflects the sun’s rays.
-Active mineral ingredients in Sunblock are titanium dioxide and/or zinc dioxide.
+Active mineral ingredients in Sunblock are titanium dioxide and/or zinc oxide.

 *SPF (Sunburn Protection Factor).
 The number on the label is basically a guide to the amount of protection you should have from sunburn.
 For example.
 If it takes your skin three minutes to develop a sunburn, and you apply SPF 15 (15×3=45) it will generally take you 45 minutes to develop a sunburn.
 Needless to say, the effectiveness of a sun cream is relative to your skin’s own natural sun tolerance, HOW MUCH YOU APPLY and to the intensity of the sun (time of day and distance from the equator).